TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/koka/index.md/index.md

 prints a given string or variable to the console.

-Like many of the high-level language implementations in this series, this one wasn’t too bad.
+Like many of the high-level language implementations in this series, this one wasn't too bad.
 Wanna try it out?
 Check out this [online Koka editor][1].

 ## How to Run the Solution

 If you want to run Koka at your local machine, you can always install the Koka compiler and try the snippet locally.
 There are no binary releases of Koka though.
 You will have to build the compiler yourself.
-Don’t worry!
+Don't worry!
 It sounds harder than it is.
 All you need to do is install the following programs:

 - The [Haskell platform][2] (version 7.4 or later)